top of page

 This free study is part of a 9 part series called "Be Filled with the Spirit".
 To view more free studies in this series, click here.

-In our previous study on the Holy Spirit, Who is the Holy Spirit, we considered the thought that the Holy Spirit is not an "it" or "the force," as in the popular Star Wars movies, we concluded that He is a person who thinks, feels, speaks, and is grieved as a person does.
-We learned that He is fully God, empowers us, and makes the Scriptures come alive to His people.
-When thinking of the Holy Spirit, many Christians immediately think of His power and the gifts that He imparts, and that is part of His work; however, in this study, we will look at what the Holy Spirit does for the believer when people repent and trust in Christ for salvation.
-In a later study in this series, we'll look at the gifts the Holy Spirit gives.
-First, let's talk about the relationship into which all believers are brought.
+In our earlier study on the Holy Spirit, we explored the question, Who is the Holy Spirit?
+We discussed the idea that the Holy Spirit is not an "it" or simply "the force," as portrayed in the popular Star Wars movies.
+We concluded that He is a person who thinks, feels, speaks, and can be grieved, just as a person does.
+We learned that He is entirely God, empowers us, and brings the Scriptures to life for His followers.
+When many Christians think of the Holy Spirit, they immediately focus on His power and the gifts He bestows, which are part of His work.
+However, in this study, we will examine what the Holy Spirit does for the believer when people repent and trust in Christ for salvation.
+In a subsequent study in this series, we will explore the gifts the Holy Spirit bestows.
+First, let's discuss the relationship into which all believers are brought.

 Sons and Daughters of God

-A man named Nicodemus (a member of the Sanhedrin, the ruling body of all Jews worldwide) and principal teacher of the Jews came to Jesus at night with questions on his mind.
+A man named Nicodemus, a member of the Sanhedrin—the ruling body of all Jews—came to Jesus at night with questions on his mind:

-Jesus answered, "I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
+This man came to Jesus by night and said to him, “Rabbi, we know that you are a teacher come from God, for no one can do these signs that you do unless God is with him.
+Jesus answered, “I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to Spirit.
 You should not be surprised at my saying, 'You must be born again.'
 The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
-So it is with everyone born of the Spirit" (John 3:5-8).
+So it is with everyone born of the Spirit" (John 3:2-8).

-Why would a man like Nicodemus come to Jesus at night? (v.
+Why would a man like Nicodemus visit Jesus at night? (v.
 2).
-Even though Nicodemus was a ruling elder and scholar, he sought answers from Jesus.
-What do you think he was searching for, along with millions of people worldwide?
-What are the big questions that people face?
+Despite being a ruling elder and scholar, Nicodemus sought answers from Jesus.
+What do you think convinced him that Jesus had been sent from God?

-Nicodemus was aware of an inner need not met by rule-based religion.
-Jesus was saying that physical birth is not enough.
-We need to be born again, or born from above, by the Holy Spirit, which happens when we believe the Good News and place our trust in Christ.
-You may not remember the exact moment that peace with God came to your inner man, your soul, but just as we know we are alive physically, we should know we are alive spiritually.
+Nicodemus was aware of an inner need that rule-based religion couldn't satisfy.
+Jesus explained that physical birth alone is not enough.
+We must be born again, or born from above, through the Holy Spirit, which occurs when we believe the Good News and trust in Christ.
+You might not remember the exact moment when peace with God entered your inner man, your soul, but just as we know we're alive physically, we should also know we're alive spiritually.

-We receive complete forgiveness when we repent (change our mind concerning the direction of our lives), come to Christ, and put our faith in what Jesus accomplished for us on the cross.
-The barrier of sin that separated us from God has been taken away.
+We receive complete forgiveness when we repent (change our minds about the direction of our lives), come to Christ, and put our faith in what Jesus accomplished for us on the cross.
+The barrier of sin that separated us from God has been removed.
 The Old Testament prophet Isaiah writes:But your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear” (Isaiah 59:2).
 Paul the Apostle writes: “There is now no condemnation for those who are in Christ Jesus” (Romans 8:1).
 Jesus took all our past, present, and future sins and buried them in the depths of the sea (Micah 7:19).
-The book of Romans is described by scholars as the Himalayas of the New Testament, with chapter eight being Mount Everest, and verses 14-17 could well be defined as the peak of Everest.
+The book of Romans is described by scholars as the Himalayas of the New Testament, with chapter eight being Mount Everest, and verses 14-17 could well be considered the peak of Everest.

 Highest Privilege.
-First, there is no higher privilege than being a child of God.
-We have been brought into God's kingdom through the substitutionary death of Christ on our behalf.
-John the apostle wrote about this privilege as He describes how we are brought into the family of God when we place our trust in Christ:
+First, there is no greater privilege than being a child of God.
+If you are a child of God, it’s a downward step to be a king.
+We have been welcomed into God's kingdom through the substitutionary death of Christ on our behalf.
+John the apostle wrote about this privilege as he describes how we are adopted into God's family when we trust in Christ:

 1See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!
 The reason the world does not know us is that it did not know him.
 2Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when Christ appears, we shall be like him, for we shall see him as he is (1 John 3:1-2).

-Under Roman law, if an adult wanted an heir, he could choose one of his sons or adopt a son.
-God has only one begotten Son, the Lord Jesus, but He has many adopted sons.
-A reigning monarch adopts waifs and strays in a fairy tale and makes them princes, but in Christ, the fairy tale has become a solid fact.
+Under Roman law, if an adult wanted an heir, he could choose a son or adopt one.
+God has only one begotten Son, the Lord Jesus, but He has many adopted children.
+A reigning monarch might adopt stray or orphaned individuals in a fairy tale and turn them into princes, but in Christ, that fairy tale has become an absolute and solid truth.
 In the passage above, John the Apostle writes that we have been adopted into God's family.
-There can be no higher honor or privilege.
-Once we know our status as adopted sons and daughters of God, we realize no status in the world compares to being a child of the Creator of the Universe.
+Once we understand our status as adopted sons and daughters of God, we realize that no worldly title or position compares to being a child of the Creator of the Universe.

 Closest Intimacy.
-Secondly, Paul the Apostle writes in Romans 8 that we have the closest possible intimacy with God, saying that by the Spirit, we cry, "Abba, Father!"
+Secondly, Paul the Apostle writes in Romans 8 that we have the closest possible intimacy with God, stating that by the Spirit, we cry out, "Abba, Father!"
 Nowhere in the Old Testament is God addressed as Abba.
-The use of this word in addressing God was distinctive of Jesus.
-It is impossible to translate the Aramaic word Abba.
-The nearest equivalent translation is probably "dear Father" or "Daddy."
-Many of us have grown up as Christians and are familiar with the term "Abba" as talking about God as Father.
-However, most of us need to realize how radical a statement it is.
-Allow me to tell you the story of how life-changing the name Abba, or Father, was for a young Muslim man living in Egypt:
+The use of this word in addressing God was unique to Jesus.
+The nearest equivalent is probably "dear Father" or "Daddy."
+Many of us today are familiar with the term "Abba" when talking about God as Father.
+However, when Paul used this word to refer to God the Father, it would have been seen as a radical statement at the time.
+Let me tell you the story of how the name 'Abba,' or 'Father,' was life-changing for a young Muslim man living in Egypt.

 Mohammad Kamel was a devout Muslim who decided to persecute a church in a city in Egypt.
 He asked his Christian friend, Mamdouh, to take him to a church service.
 Mamdouh was suspicious of his intentions, knowing Kamel was an enemy of the Christian faith.
-He didn't want him to disturb or ridicule his church, so he took him to another church of a different affiliation.
-Mohammed was determined to prepare himself correctly for the church meeting by learning a Christian prayer.
-In that way, he could act like a Christian and go unnoticed.
-He asked Mamdouh to write out a Christian prayer that he could memorize.
-Mamdouh wrote out the words of the Lord’s Prayer found in Matthew 6:9-13.
-I will quote from Mohammed’s own words what happened when he went into Mamdouh’s spare room to rest and read the prayer:
+He didn't want him to disrupt or mock his church, so he took him to a different church of another denomination.
+Mohammed was determined to prepare himself properly for the church meeting by learning a Christian prayer.
+That way, he could act like a Christian and go unnoticed.
+He asked Mamdouh to write out a Christian prayer he could memorize.
+Mamdouh wrote down the words of the Lord’s Prayer found in Matthew 6:9-13.
+I will quote from Mohammed’s own words what happened when he went into Mamdouh’s spare room to rest and read the prayer.

-Shaking my head, I casually opened the window, gazed out, and addressed the night sky in a mocking whisper: "God, did you marry my mother?
+Shaking my head, I casually opened the window, looked out, and addressed the night sky in a mocking whisper: "God, did you marry my mother?
 Are you my father?"
 Suddenly, an inexplicable and overwhelming Presence filled the room.
-It was a powerful yet comforting, Presence that penetrated me to the very core of my soul.
+It was a powerful yet comforting Presence that penetrated me to the very core of my soul.
 The response to my question was almost audible: “Yes, I AM your Father.”
-I was suffused entirely [to gradually spread over and be overwhelmed] by God's Presence, enveloped by an indescribable Love.
-This was God's love for me, a fatherly love, the love of a daddy!
+I was completely enveloped by God's Presence, overwhelmed by an indescribable Love.
+This was God's love for me—a fatherly love, the love of a daddy!
 God introduced Himself at that moment, saying He was my heavenly Father!

-I felt like a little child who, having been estranged from his daddy for twenty-three years, had at long last been found.
-The love I felt was so overpowering that I wanted to proclaim it to the rooftops: God is my Father!
-God, the Creator of all, the All-Powerful, the Lord of Lords—is my Father!”
+I felt like a small child who, having been estranged from his father for twenty-three years, had finally been found.
+The love I experienced was so overwhelming that I wanted to shout it from the rooftops: God is my Father!
+God, the Creator of everything, the All-Powerful, the Lord of Lords—my Father!
+Throughout the night, I experienced the sensation of God’s love enveloping me, and I desperately hugged Him back.
+I started to realize all the wrong things I had done and how they upset the Father.
+I confessed to Him every mistake I could remember.
+I also shared my regret for entering the church under false pretenses just to mock the Christians.

+Realizing my sins and how they grieved the Father, I was overwhelmed with gut-wrenching sobs.
+I cried so intensely that Mamdouh heard me from the next room.
+When he later asked why I had been crying so loudly, he couldn’t believe that the Lord’s Prayer had such a powerful effect on me.
 That night, I slept very deeply.
-When I awoke the following day, I felt as though I had shed the weight of a heavy camel that had been riding on my shoulders.
+When I woke up the next day, I felt as if I had shed the weight of a heavy camel that had been riding on my shoulders.
 Peace and comfort filled my heart.
-I learned later that this is what the Bible means when it says, "Therefore if the Son makes you free, you shall be free indeed" (John 8:36).
+I later learned that this is what the Bible means when it says, "Therefore if the Son makes you free, you shall be free indeed" (John 8:36).

-Mohammad Kamel, who had been an enemy of the Christian faith, changed his name to Daniel Abdul Massieh (Daniel the servant of Messiah) and now preaches the gospel of Christ.
-It was the thought of God being his Father that led him to understand the nature of God and His love for us in many different countries, including all over the Middle East, Arabic nations, and the USA.
+Mohammad Kamel, who once opposed the Christian faith, changed his name to Daniel Abdul Massieh (meaning “Daniel, the servant of Messiah”) and now preaches the gospel of Christ.
+It was his understanding that God is his Father, which led him to realize the nature of God and His love for all people on earth.

-To translate the Hebrew word Abba into the English word "Daddy" would be an incomplete interpretation.
-The Hebrew word is a term of intimacy, obedience, and tremendous respect and love.
-Jesus used the word to address His relationship with the Father.
-Christ allows us to share in that intimate relationship with God when we receive His Spirit “For you did not receive a spirit that makes you a slave again to fear, but you received the Spirit of sonship” (Romans 8:15).
+Translating the Hebrew word “Abba” as simply "Daddy" would be an incomplete interpretation.
+The Hebrew term symbolizes intimacy, obedience, and deep respect and love.
+Jesus used this word to describe His relationship with the Father.
+Christ allows us to share in that close relationship with God when we receive His Spirit: “For you did not receive a spirit that makes you a slave again to fear, but you received the Spirit of sonship” (Romans 8:15).

 Deepest Experience.
-Thirdly, the Holy Spirit gives us the most profoundly possible experience of God.
+Thirdly, the Holy Spirit provides us with the most profound experience of God possible.
 “The Spirit himself testifies with our spirit that we are God's children” (Romans 8:16).
 He wants us to know, deep within, that we are children of God.
-Just as each of us wants our children to know and experience our love for them, God wants His children to rest assured of His love and tender relationship as Father.
-The Holy Spirit gives us an inner witness that we belong to God.
+Just as each of us desires our children to know and feel our love, God wants His children to be confident in His love and in His loving relationship as their Father.
+The Holy Spirit offers us an inner witness that we belong to God.

 Developing the Relationship

-Our relationship with God grows and deepens as we spend time with Him.
+Our relationship with God grows and deepens as we spend time in His presence.
 The Spirit of God helps us to develop that relationship by bringing us into the presence of the Father.
 “For through him (Jesus) we both (Jews and Gentiles alike) have access to the Father by one Spirit” (Ephesians 2:18).
-Through Jesus, by the Spirit, we have access to the presence of God.
-The temple's veil has been torn from top to bottom to show that the way is open to the believer in Christ.
-Matthew explains how this veil was torn at the time that Jesus died on the cross:
+Through Jesus and by the Spirit, we can approach God's presence.
+The temple's veil was torn from top to bottom, symbolizing that the way is open for believers in Christ.
+Matthew explains how this veil was torn when Jesus died on the cross.

-When Jesus died on the cross, God gave us thought-provoking signs to show that this was no ordinary death.
-What were these signs, and what was their significance?
+When Jesus died on the cross, God gave us powerful signs to show this was not an ordinary death.
+What were these signs, and what did they mean?

 When Jesus walked the earth, many barriers between people and God were evident in the culture and their practice of worship.
 These barriers were clear to Gentiles who wanted to worship in the temple.
 All non-Jews were separated from the children of Israel and kept in a different court, the Court of the Gentiles, restricted from coming near God's temple.
-Through Christ's death on the cross, Jesus removed the barrier between God and us so that we could come into God's presence.
-We often don't appreciate the removal of the barrier and the privilege of being able to draw near to God by faith.
-God hears us when we pray, for we have immediate access to His presence by the Spirit.
+Through Christ's death on the cross, Jesus removed the barrier between God and humanity, allowing us to enter God's presence.
+We often fail to appreciate the removal of this barrier and the privilege of drawing near to God by faith.
+God hears us when we pray, for we have immediate access to His presence through the Spirit.

 The Spirit Helps Us to Pray.
-Not only does the Spirit bring us into the presence of God, but He also helps us to pray:
+Not only does the Holy Spirit bring us into God's presence, but He also helps us pray.

 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans (Romans 8:26).

-What matters is not the place or position in which we pray or whether or not we use set forms of prayer; what matters is whether or not we are praying in the Spirit.
+What matters is not the place or position where we pray, nor whether we use set forms of prayer; what matters is whether or not we are praying in the Spirit.
+This can refer to the gift of tongues in prayer, but it can also be seen as an empowered prayer, aligned with God’s will.

-Ultimately, we will never understand Christianity without the Holy Spirit opening our eyes to God’s truth.
-We can see enough to take a step of faith, which is not a blind leap of faith, but accurate understanding often only follows faith.
-Anselm of Canterbury said, "I believe in order that I might understand."
-Only when we believe and receive the Holy Spirit can we understand God's revelation.
+Ultimately, we will never fully understand Christianity without the Holy Spirit opening our eyes to God’s truth.
+We can see enough to take a step of faith, which isn't a blind leap but an informed one, since understanding often comes after faith.
+Anselm of Canterbury said, “I believe in order that I might understand.”
+Only when we believe, put our faith in Christ, and receive the Holy Spirit can we truly understand God's revelation.

-The Spirit of God helps us develop our relationship with God, enabling us to sustain that relationship.
-People often worry that they will not be able to keep going in the Christian life.
-In our own strength, we are right to worry.
-We can't keep going by ourselves, but God, by His Spirit, gives us new life and the ability to stand in God's strength.
-We do not live the Christian life based on performance but rather through our new relationship with God, into which Christ has brought us, and it is the Holy Spirit who maintains that relationship.
-We are utterly dependent on Him.
-He is faithful in showing us things that grieve the Holy Spirit's mind and bringing us an awareness of sin when we do or think about something that offends God.
-He is always at work in our lives, bringing us from one degree of glory to another, always moving us toward the image of Jesus.
+The Spirit of God helps us grow in our relationship with Him, allowing us to maintain that connection.
+People often worry they won't be able to continue in the Christian life.
+In our own strength, that worry is valid.
+We can't sustain ourselves, but God, through His Spirit, gives us new life and the ability to stand in God's power.
+We do not live the Christian life based on performance, but through our new relationship with God, into which Christ has brought us.
+It is the Holy Spirit who keeps that relationship alive.
+We are completely dependent on Him.
+He faithfully shows us what grieves Him and helps us become aware of our sins when we do or think something that displeases God.
+He is constantly working in our lives, transforming us from one degree of glory to another, always guiding us toward the image of Jesus.

 The Family Likeness

-As we spend time in the presence of God, the Spirit of God transforms us.
+As we spend time in God's presence, the Holy Spirit transforms us.
 As Paul writes, “And we, who with unveiled faces all reflect the Lord's glory, are being transformed into his likeness with ever-increasing glory, which comes from the Lord, who is the Spirit” (2 Corinthians 3:18).
-We are being transformed into the moral likeness of Jesus Christ.
+We are being shaped into the moral likeness of Jesus Christ.

 Paul tells us that “the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22-23).
-These are the characteristics that the Spirit of God develops in our lives.
-We have already seen that Christ's righteousness is imparted to us at the moment of our rebirth as Christians.
-How this righteousness is manifested in our day-to-day lives is a work of the Holy Spirit, changing us into His image.
-The Holy Spirit gives us a legal standing transformation that provides us with spiritual authority and a character change that works itself out in our human lives.
-The depth and reality of the nature of God and our experience of intimacy with God on this side of eternity depend upon our responses to Him.
-He will draw near to us when we draw near to Him:
+These are the qualities that the Spirit of God develops in our lives.
+We have already seen that Christ's righteousness is given to us at the moment of our spiritual rebirth as Christians.
+How this righteousness is expressed in our daily lives is a work of the Holy Spirit, transforming us into the image of Christ.
+The Holy Spirit provides us with a transformative experience that grants us spiritual authority and a character change that manifests in our daily lives.
+The depth and reality of God's nature and our experience of intimacy with Him on this side of eternity depend on how we respond to Him.
+He will draw near to us when we draw near to Him.

 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded (James 4:8).